4 Causes And Symptoms Of Growing Pains In Children

 1. Do growing pains mean my child is getting taller?

-No conclusive evidence exists to demonstrate that growing pains are related to vertical growth (6).
-Though growing pains are often associated with growth spurts in children, no relationship has been found between the two.
+No conclusive evidence exists to demonstrate that growing pains are related to vertical growth (5).
+Although growing pains are commonly associated with growth spurts in children during early adolescence or puberty, no causal relationship has been found between the two.

 2. How long does an episode of growing pains last?

-Some children may experience the pain for minutes and others for several hours.
-In some children, the pain may occur daily, while for others, it may occur intermittently, with pain-free intervals of days, weeks, and even months (6).
+Some children may experience pain for minutes and others for several hours while growing up.
+In some children, the pain may occur daily, while for others, it may occur intermittently, with pain-free intervals of days, weeks, and even months (5).

 3. How can parents help their children feel better?

 Growing pains can’t be prevented.
-However, you can encourage your child to take frequent breaks when physically active to give their legs some rest.
+However, you and other members of the family can encourage and support your child to take frequent breaks when physically active to give their legs some rest.
 Enroll them in different activities and sports that engage different muscles.
 Additionally, give your child a warm bath before bedtime and massage their aching muscles.
-Furthermore, you can place heating pads on the areas where your child’s leg hurts the most (6) (7).
+Furthermore, you can place heating pads on the areas where your child’s leg hurts the most (5) (8).

 4. Do Epsom salts help with growing pains?